INFORMATION AND RESOURCES

 If a vaccinated person experiences symptoms of COVID (beyond expected vaccine side effects within the first couple of days), they should be tested.

-Individuals exposed to COVID 19 positive individuals do NOT have to quarantine if they are in a 90 day window following full vaccination.
+Individuals exposed to COVID 19 positive individuals do NOT have to quarantine.

 The college encourages employees, students and community members to take the following precautions to maintain their safety, health and well-being during the Coronavirus outbreak: